faizilham/msc-thesis/main/ch5_general_function.typ

   &evalexit(p) &&= evalentry(p)\
 $ <eq:FuncAliasTransfers>

 The transfer functions are similar to the reachable definitions analysis.
 The main difference is the function lattice is a flat lattice, meaning if there are more than one reachable definitions then the reference would be mapped to $top$.
-Other notable difference is for function calls, in which we also set it to $top$ since we currently do not handle function-returning functions.
+Another notable difference is for function calls, in which we also set it to $top$ since we currently do not handle function-returning functions.

 We can then define a function to resolve the function signature from a reference as @eq:ResolveSign.
-If the reference can be resolved to a single top-level or lambda function declaration, it simply return the signature of the function.
+If the reference can be resolved to a single top-level or lambda function declaration, it simply returns the function's signature.
 Otherwise, it returns the function type with unknown utilization effects since we cannot guarantee what are the effects.
-The signature of a top-level function definition is given by annotations, while a lambda function one is typically inferred.
+The signature of a top-level function definition is given by annotations, while a lambda function's signature is typically inferred.
 We will discuss how to infer the effect signature of lambda functions later.

 $
   &"ResolveSign"(p, e) &&= cases(